fireblocks/fireblocks-key-recovery-tool/README.md

       #### It opens a menu with the following options:
       1. Create a recovery key pair - generate a recovery key-pair.
 You will be required to create a key pair passphrase to encrypt the private key file from the key pair.
       2. Verify the public backup key - verify the public key file of the recovery key-pair.
       This is useful for users with Self-Serve backups who want to validate that their workspace Owner’s request to back up the keys matches the key pair at their premise.
 Requires the recovery key-pair public key.
       3. Verify the recovery package - run a sanity test of the workspace key backup package.
-Requires: the backup package, the recovery key pair private file, the passphrase to that private file, and the owner’s passphrase
+      Requires: the backup package, the recovery key pair private key file, the passphrase to that private  key file, and the owner’s passphrase.
-      4. Reveal the private backup key - Requires: the backup package, the recovery key pair private file, the passphrase to that private file, and the owner’s passphrase
+      4. Reveal the private backup key - Requires: the backup package, the recovery key pair private key file, the passphrase to that private key file, and the owner’s passphrase.

   2. Use the Legacy script:
+    Unlike with the recommended method above, with this method you need to prepare the recovery private key in advance.
     * run `./fb_recover_keys.py <backup zip file> <RSA recovery private key>` --prv